kubernetes/website/docs/admin/etcd_upgrade.md

 The upgrade procedure described in this document assumes that either:

 1. The etcd cluster has only a single node.
 1. The etcd cluster has multiple nodes.
-In this case, the upgrade proceedure requires shutting down the etcd cluster.
+In this case, the upgrade procedure requires shutting down the etcd cluster.
 During the time the etcd cluster is shutdown, the Kubernetes API Server will be read only.